kurtulusbulus/kurtulusbulus.github.io/_site/jekyll/update/2023/9/8/2023-09-08-Edinburgh.markdown

 12. **Soderbeg**: A popular coffee chain with numerous locations throughout the city, Soderbeg is known for its delicious pastries.

 13. **Casa Amiga**: Located on Leith Walk, Casa Amiga is a Portuguese café where you can savor pastéis de nata and delightful coffee.

+14. **Coffee Angel**: Located conveniently in the central area, right next to Klimanjaro, Coffee Angel is a small, independent business serving quality coffee.
+They offer Wi-Fi, and the staff and owners are incredibly friendly.

 These coffee shops offer a diverse range of coffee experiences, whether you're seeking a peaceful place to study, a cozy corner to relax, or a delightful pastry to accompany your brew.
 Enjoy your coffee explorations in Edinburgh!